ArthurSudbrackIbarra/GRC-VSCode-Extension/README.md

 <h1 align="center">GRC VSCode Extension</h1>

 An extension for using [GRC](https://github.com/ArthurSudbrackIbarra/GitHub-Repo-Creator) inside Visual Studio Code.
 Automatically start GitHub repositories in your current workspace.

-**IMPORTANT**: This extension is only compatible with GRC version v3.0.1 or higher.
 <br/>

 ## Table of Contents